luolearning/luoshu_kit/README.md

 ## ResNet Structural Signal

+This repository abstracts the addressing mechanism beyond the original Luoshu structure, forming a generalized addressing layer.

 Tested on ResNet (layer2) as a representative convolutional backbone, using a structured addressing mechanism derived from Luoshu-like principles.

 For the full Luoshu addressing system (V0.3), see the Transformer-based implementation: